Almost everyone will require long-term care at some point during their lives, so it is…

 In estate planning, wills and trusts present varying advantages depending on your situation.
 Each state has specific laws and regulations governing these legal documents.
-You can have both a will and a trust; however, the information in each should compliment the other.
+You can have both a will and a trust; however, the information in each should complement the other.
 As a standalone, it is not accurate to say one is better than the other.
 The better choice for you, or a blend of both documents, depends on your assets and life circumstances.
-Begin by assessing your situation, goals, and needs, and understanding what wills and trusts do to guide your decision making.
+Begin by assessing your situation, goals, and needs, and understanding what wills and trusts do to guide your decision-making.
 Then, along with an attorney, you will be able to identify the solution that best suits and protects your family.

 At its most basic level, a will allows you to appoint an executor for your estate, name guardians for your children and pets, designate where your assets go, and specify final wishes and arrangements.
 A will is only enacted upon your death.
 It has some limitations regarding the distribution of assets, and wills are also subject to a probate process (which occurs in court and is overseen by a judge) and, as such, are part of public records.